 How UUCB Works Financially

 UUCB – like all UU congregations – is an autonomous member congregation within our the Unitarian Universalist Association of congregations (UUA).

 We do not receive any money from the denomination.
 This means that ALL the money that it costs us to operate, we raise ourselves.

 HOW MUCH DOES IT COST TO OPERATE?

-Our operating budget for 2016-17 is $1,153,525.
+Our annual operating budget is approximately $1,000,000.
 This pays for our staff (Senior Co-Ministers, Director of Administration, Director of Family Ministry, Office Administrator, Music Director, Organist, Section Leaders, Youth Choir Director, Scheduling Coordinator, Family Ministry Assistant, Facilities staff, Childcare providers), our building costs, equipment (copier, computers, sound systems, etc.), utilities (lights, gas, sewage, phones, internet, water, etc.), supplies and other costs for running programs (music, worship, religious education, etc.), and our support of denominational services (to help the UUA offer programs and guidance, provide curriculum, and spread a wider voice in the religious landscape).

 HOW DO WE GET MONEY?

 UUCB – like other UU congregations – raises money in five ways:

-UUCB usually raises approximately 33% of its income by renting out its space to other groups (community groups, weddings, memorials, etc.).
-During fiscal 15-16 we experienced a five-month vacancy for the school, and about 90 days in community rental reduction due to capital projects, so overall rental income was reduced to 23% of income.
+UUCB raises approximately 33% of its income by renting out its space to other groups (community groups, weddings, memorials, etc.).
 Rental income usually covers day-to-day expenses of operating the building, but not big expenses like the furnace replacements and renovations.
 That means members are getting a “free” building, since we also do not have a mortgage, and are only paying for ministry, music, religious education, and administrative costs.

 Fundraisers and Program Activities

 UUCB raises approximately 10% of its income by holding fundraisers (auctions, holiday fairs, concerts, jewelry table, etc.) and offering programs, such as Wisdom Workshops and the Book Table.

-UUCB raises less than 2% of its revenue from Sunday collections (after giving away half of the plate to other local agencies in the social justice field).
+UUCB raises less than 2% of its revenue from Sunday collections (after giving away half of the plate to other agencies in the social justice field).